-The new EN 388 standard will enable safety managers to better match the protection required against the hazards encountered by the workforce.
+The new EN 388 standard will enable safety managers to better match cut protection in gloves to sharps hazards encountered in the workplace.

 Here is a summary of the key changes.

-New abrasive test paper will be used.
-It is possible some abrasion scores may change when a product is recertified under the new test conditions.
+The abrasion resistance test uses 180 grit abrasive material (instead of 100 grit as specified in the 2003 version).
+As a result, some abrasion scores may change when a product is recertified under the new test conditions.

 Where impact protection is claimed there has been an introduction of the EN 13594:2015 test method.
-Gloves which meet the test criteria will be marked with a ‘P’.
+Gloves which meet the test criteria will be marked with a ‘P’ as the 6th digit.

-The gloves’ marking will include two new elements relating to the ISO cut method and the optional impact protection test.
+The gloves’ marking will include two new elements relating to the TDM cut method and the optional impact protection test.

 Please note that until 2023, products tested by the old coup test EN 388:2003 are still valid.
 Although importing and manufacture will stop from April 2019, they may still be available in the market place.